Emmionel/Apodomisis/README.md

 The main concept of this music piece is the disintegration of the sound of Flute into air.
 On the other hand, one can easily be driven into the conclusion that air leads to noise and thus the disintegration of sound of Flute into air is more complex in harmonic series than the sound of the Flute itself.
 This music piece focuses on that exact idea and plays between the meaning of “structure” and “degradation” of sound and their inextricably link to each other.

-At the beginning of this piece flute plays very musically the melody and code in Super Collider tries to imitate its sound following the main structure of the melody with quarter-notes.
-After a point, the code in Super Collider presents a breathier sound of the Flute and Flute, vice versa, tries also to imitate it.
-After a significant point of this “battle of dominance” between Flute and coding in Super Collider, code in Super Collider plays air tones with pitch in very rapid rhythmic patterns and flute tries to follow up its example but it fails.
+At the beginning of this piece Flute plays very musically the melody and code in Super Collider tries to imitate its sound following the main structure of the melody with quarter-notes.
+After a point, the code presents a breathier sound of the Flute and Flute, vice versa, tries also to imitate it.
+After a significant point of this “battle of dominance” between Flute and coding in Super Collider, code in Super Collider plays air tones with pitch in very rapid rhythmic patterns and flute tries to follow up its example, but it fails to do so.
 The piece ends up declaring code in Super Collider as the winner of this battle and flute grieves its defeat playing jet whistle tones.

 ***<ins>Musical Morphology of “Apodomisis”</ins>***